 Morality has lost some of its functions at the societal level.
 It is not a functional alternative to religion.
 Without possibility of a comprehensive worldview (other than the vacuous post-secular humanism mentioned above) that binds all systems, all communities and all persons together in a societal community without remainder, we can no longer rely on shared substantive values to effectuate the social synthesis.
 Contemporary societies are pluralist and individualist.
 Henceforth, we have to look for unity both at a higher level of abstraction and in the concreteness of personal life.
 With Habermas (1992) and Rawls (2001), we have to search for formal principles (universalism, pluralism, individualism) and procedures (democracy and discourse) that allow the formulation of a strong “overlapping consensus” that can guarantee human, social and cultural rights for all and forestall the advent of the worst.
 While the unity of society can only be guaranteed through the consequent institutionalization of abstract normative principles that are valid for all, in our personal life, each of us also has to look for a synthesis, coherence and unity underneath the system.

 In our own way, as idiosyncratically socialized individuals, we lead our daily lives.
 Without much thought, we move in and out from one system to another.
-In our actions, we continuously interpret the world through symbols and signs, follow rules, norms, and values, and express ourselves aesthetically as well.
+In our actions, we continuously interpret the world through symbols and signs, we follow rules, norms, and values, and express ourselves aesthetically as well.
 Practically, we recompose as a matter of course, the totality that is split asunder.
 We do that usually without too much thought, but thinking about it, pursuing our lives in accordance with our most personal beliefs and values is what ultimately and authentically defines us.
 What remains of phronesis in post-metaphysical times in pluralist societies with competing comprehensive worldviews is a narrative and normative conception of identity as an unending quest for authenticity (Ferrara, 1994).

-We can no longer rely on the common good, but is it still possible to enforce institutionalized norms against common bads?
+We can no longer rely on the ‘common good’, but is it still possible to enforce institutionalized norms against ‘common bads’?
 I wish we could do more, and at the personal level, we definitely should; but at the collective level, we shouldn’t ask less.
 We cannot force people to become saints, but we should nevertheless be able, as Kant suggested in a famous passage of Eternal Peace, to implement norms and enforce rules that would even bind “a people of devils (if only they were rational)” (Kant, 1968: 337).
 Morality and ethics are not part of the system.
 They maintain, however, their validity for the practical conduct of life.
 If this is the case, we can combine Kant and Aristotle, phronesis and Vernünft, norms and values, rights and virtues in a new synthesis.
 We cannot prescribe how each of us should live.
 That would be authoritarian, paternalist or maternalist.
 We can, however, formulate formal criteria that are valid for all that constrain the pursuit of the good life for each and everyone.
 Being more audacious, overcoming the strictures on perfectionist worldviews and comprehensive docrines, we could even go further and transform the appeal to all the good souls of this world into a spirited defense of post-secular humanism as a thin form of contemporary pluriversalism.